What is an active adult community?

-If you are researching active adult communities in surprise, az, this guide is designed to help you compare lifestyle fit, community identity, housing options, and the retirement paths buyers most often weigh.
+If you are researching active adult communities in Surprise AZ, this guide is designed to help you compare amenities, clubs, golf, fitness, social atmosphere, and the lifestyle fit each community offers.

 That is why The Grand should be front and center in any serious discussion of active adult communities in Surprise Arizona.
 It is not just another option.
 It is the city’s biggest and most visible active-adult anchor, and it offers one of the broadest combinations of golf, fitness, recreation, clubs, and events in the area.
 Many buyers can picture their entire lifestyle within The Grand before they even settle on a specific house.